marinuslouw/exegetic-new-site/content/training/_index.md

 tags: []
 ---

-These are the training programmes we currently offer.
+These are the training courses we currently offer.

-If none of these meet your precise needs, then we are happy to put together something specific which will satisfy your requirements.
+If none of these meet your needs, then we can construct a course which meets your precise requirements.
+Alternatively, we can mix and match components from existing courses.